 Does your dog follow you everywhere you go?
-If you head into your office with your four-legged friend following closely behind, it may start off as cute.
-After a while though, it may start to signal behavioral issues that need to be addressed.
+It may start off as cute if you head into your office with your four-legged friend following closely behind.
+But, after a while, it may begin to signal behavioral issues that need to be addressed.

-In this article, we’ll discuss the eight most common reasons why your pup follows you everywhere.
-You’ll learn about why the behavior happens, and some tips to prevent it from happening in the future if you choose.
-Let’s jump in!
+Let’s discuss the eight most common reasons why your pup follows you everywhere.
+You’ll learn about why the behavior happens and some tips to prevent it from happening in the future if you choose.

 Reasons Why Your Dog Follows You

 In the list below, we discuss the most common reasons your dog is following you around.
 However, it’s important to note that if it’s accompanied by other behavior, it may be time to see a vet.
 If your canine companion is following you around and also pacing around the house, that can be a sign of distress.
 Similarly, if they are experiencing nausea or appear off-balance, it’s time to call your veterinarian.

 While the most common reasons dogs follow their owners tend to be behavioral, you want to make sure you’ve ruled out any potential medical issues.
 Let’s take a look at the most common reason your canine companion may be following you everywhere, even into the bathroom.

 Though our dogs may only be part of our world, we are their entire world.
 A dog’s day revolves around our presence and what we are doing, and it wants to be involved each step of the way.
 Because of this, your pup may follow you around at every chance it gets.

 Our dogs are happiest when they are glued to our hips, and this only means you will always have a faithful friend at your side.
 If your dog follows you from room to room, it may love to be near its favorite person.

 You Are The Pack Leader

 Our pups may be domesticated now, but they are still attached to their wild roots.
 Being descendants of wolves, our canine friends have a few ingrained qualities that affect their relationships with others.